 Method of planting Tulasi.

-On the day of Jyeshtha Shukla Pakchya Ekadashi also known as Nirjala Ekadashi, the seeds of Tulasi are sowed in a sacred place in soil, is planted in the Tulsi Math on the day of Harishyani Ekadashi and while performing a special worship is married to Lord Bishnu on the day of Haribodhani Ekadashi as per the Classic Legislation.
+On the day of Jyeshtha Shukla Pakchya Ekadashi also known as Nirjala Ekadashi, the seeds of Tulasi are sowed in a sacred place in soil, is planted in the Tulsi Math on the day of Harishyani Ekadashi and while performing special worship is married to Lord Bishnu on the day of Haribodhani Ekadashi as per the classic Hindu Legislation.

 Even in Ayurveda, Tulasi has been termed as a great medicine.
-Tulasi grown in the holy place is planted in the tulasi-math today.
+It is grown in the holy place is planted in the tulasi-math today.

 Praying to Bhagwati Tulasi with the following mantra/stotra given below, the method of planting it is as follows: –

 << प्रसीद मम देवेशि कृपया परया सदा ।

 After praying like this, one should uproot the Tulasi facing the eastern direction along with some soil.
 While uprooting it in this way, one should chant/recite Lord Narayans’ name “Om Namo Bhagavate Basudevaya” (ॐ नमो भगवते वासुदेवाय).
 After uprooting in this way, Tulasi should be brought to Tulasi-Math and planted facing the east.
 Adequate watering should also be done after planting it.